OlivierJoris/Sudoku-and-graph-coloring-SAT-solver/README.md

 # INFO9015-Project1
-Sudoku solver using propositional logic
+SAT solver for coloring graph and solving sudoku